dvocreative/brasstacks-js/README.md

 				// context inside this controller is the BrassTacks instance by default },
-			runParentRoutes : true					//OPTIONAL Run any parents controllers before running this one; runs from the highest-level parent downwards resetParentStack : false				//OPTIONAL Resets the parent stack; this route nor any below it will run parents above this point controllerScope : someOtherObj		//OPTIONAL only for changing the scope the controller executes in, redirect : 'page99'						//OPTIONAL make this route immediately execute another route, by ID or URL routes : [ ... ]							//OPTIONAL specify an array of child routes
+			runParentRoutes : true					//OPTIONAL Run any parents controllers before running this one; runs from the highest-level parent downwards controllerScope : someOtherObj		//OPTIONAL only for changing the scope the controller executes in, redirect : 'page99'						//OPTIONAL make this route immediately execute another route, by ID or URL routes : [ ... ]							//OPTIONAL specify an array of child routes